Solar panel installation costs generally range from $15,477 to $30,955 in West Virginia.

 - Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.

-- Higher home resale value: Installing solar panels can significantly increase a home's value.
-According to the study mentioned above, houses with solar panels sell for 4.1% more on average.
-The exact increase in value varies by location, with homes in active solar markets sometimes seeing even higher boosts.
+- Higher home resale value: Installing solar panels can significantly increase a home’s value.
+According to Zillow, houses with solar panels sell for 4.1% more on average.
+The exact increase in value varies by location, with homes in active solar markets sometimes seeing even bigger boosts.

 - Cheaper energy bills: The average homeowner in West Virginia uses a lot of power, which adds up to a lot of savings when you switch to solar.
 Going solar now means that your monthly energy expenses will be more predictable (and very often significantly lower).
 Solar panels also protect you from future energy cost increases.

-- Solar equipment is expensive: Even with rebates and other financial incentives, the price typically starts between $10,000 and $30,000.
-It’s even more expensive if you want a solar battery for energy storage.
+- Solar equipment is expensive: It’s even more expensive if you want a solar battery for energy storage.
 Solar battery costs are generally between $7,000 and $18,000.

 - Potential roof leaks: The installation process involves drilling holes into the roof to anchor the panel mounting systems.
 If not done correctly, this can lead to leaks or structural damage.